RyanB-code/Time-Tracker/README.md

 First and foremost this is a hobby project meant to assist me; far from a polished product meant for other users.
 If you are reading this, attempts have been made to allow to allow intuitive usage for you, but I have not spent much time developing the interface and explaining all that you may need to know or any side effects that may arise.

 Secondly, this is a test bed to allow me to practice my software design skills and test new facets of C++ and programming in general on a larger project than a hello-world program.
 If you have any tips or questions, please inform me.
 I am always open to learn.

+### Usage
+Currently as of **version 1.6.1** only Linux is supported.
+- The default location to save project files to is `~/Documents/` and will create a directory `Time-Tracker`.
+- The default RC file path is the home directory and will create a file `.timetracker-rc`

+Once you are running the program and internal setup was successful, the following prompt will appear ```TIME TRACKER> ``` The command `help` will display further information about all commands and their usage.